 You will have it that God had provided for a nomination of elders in the future, and a nomination made with the authority of God Himself, and this you do not prove.
 Now without this, neither one side nor the other of your dilemma has any force whatever.
 My natural answer is that there is no such ordinance or arrangement in scripture.

-You tell me, &#8220;Then God would have founded and established,&#8221; etc. I blame such reasoning *a priori* with regard to the ways of God; but as an argument, I ask if it would be wise to invest man, on the part of God, with a complete authority, with an official authority, who would take advantage of the assertion that the Holy Spirit had conferred it on them&#8212;a true assertion in the case which you suppose&#8212;when the qualifications which made this authority profitable to the Church should no longer be there?
+You tell me, "Then God would have founded and established," etc. I blame such reasoning *à priori* with regard to the ways of God; but as an argument, I ask if it would be wise to invest man, on the part of God, with a complete authority, with an official authority, who would take advantage of the assertion that the Holy Spirit had conferred it on them -- a true assertion in the case which you suppose -- when the qualifications which made this authority profitable to the Church should no longer be there?

 Your argument supposes that the Church would continue in a state to profit by such an investiture; and that its entire moral condition would render it desirable.
 Your supposition is in itself untenable.
 You have no right to attribute these thoughts, this supposition, to Him who alone has authority in this case, who alone can foresee what is about to happen.
 Besides, facts do not help to support your irreverent argument.
 You know that the declension of which I have spoken has taken place; the apostles themselves predicted it, and more than predicted it; for they declared that it had already begun during their lifetime.
-You cannot reply &#8220;this is exactly why the apostle exhorts the elders to watch over the flock!&#8221; Quite true, when he could add, &#8220;over which the Holy Ghost has made you overseers&#8221;; but he did not tell them &#8220;for this reason fill up the vacancies that occur in your body&#8221;; nor &#8220;have others chosen by the assembly.&#8221; He did say &#8220;I
+You cannot reply "this is exactly why the apostle exhorts the elders to watch over the flock!"
+Quite true, when he could add, "over which the Holy Ghost has made you overseers"; but he did not tell them "for this reason fill up the vacancies that occur in your body"; nor "have others chosen by the assembly."
+He did say "I